uniwue-rz/LoginShibboleth/README.md

 datasource["superuser"] = "shib"
 ```

-The datasource helps you to change the way this plug-in access the information need to generate or add users to Piwik.
+The datasource helps you to change the way this plug-in accesses the information needed to generate or add users to Piwik.
 Normally Shibboleth (shib) should suffice.
-The software will look at the options in the order it is written so if you want Shibboleth to prevail add it first.
-If your first choice for an option in LDAP ad (ldap ) first.
-The MySQL database will automatically come to help of none of the option gives a result, which is most of the time improbable. if your User Model is different you can set other options here.
-If you use other resource means you can also define it here and the use the AuthLib class as parent class and extend it to your own Model.
+The software will look at the options in config.ini.php as it is ordered.
+If you want Shibboleth to prevail, add it first.
+If your first choice for an option is LDAP add (ldap) first.
+The MySQL database will automatically comes to help if none of the options give a valid result, which is most of the time unlikely. if your User Model is different, you can set other options here.
+If you use other resources than this tree, you can also define it here and the use the AuthLib class as parent class and extend it to your own Model.

 ## Shib: